alxndrdiaz/hclust_mix/README.md

 ```shell
 python hclust_mix.py test_yeoh_reduced/yeoh_reduced.tsv -p 1e1
 ```
-So, if you would like to use for example *10000* steps you can use *1e4* instead.
+So, if you would like to use for example *1000* steps you can use *1e3* instead.

 ### 2.4  Results
+The following output files are saved in the folder were the script was extracted:

+1. general_summary.txt : total_genes, total_samples, unique_attractors.
+2. attractor_summary.txt: attractor (attractor label: A1, A2, etc.), genes_high (+1), genes_low (-1), genes_zero (0), nsamples (number of samples that converged to the attractor).
+3. attractor_search_summary.txt: total_samples, samples_converged, samples_not_converged, total_genes, feature_genes (total number of genes selected as features), steps (number of steps used to search the attractors).
+4. attractor_content_summary.txt: contains the attractor labels and the number of samples per type contained in each of them.
+5. attractors.ats: contains genes in rows and samples converged to attractor states in columns.

+ Detailed results for each attractor are saved in `attractor_results/`:

+ 1. Attactor state .tab files.
+ 2. Gene state predictions (-1, 0, +1) for each attractor: .ids files.
+ 3. samples_attractors.tab (tab-delimited): sample, type, attractor for all converged samples.

 ![relaxation](test_results_yeoh_reduced/1_relaxation_state_matrix.png)